Kansas Court Records

 KansasCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on KansasCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-In Kansas, marital dissolution or separation involving minors are subject to a child custody battle.
-After the case, one or none of the parents will have custody of the child.
-The parent not in charge of the child will be ordered to pay for child support.
-Under the Kansas Department for Children and Families, the Child Support Services ensures that the parent pays for child support, which is a periodic payment to balance the cost of raising the child.
-In some cases, the parents pay child support to the legal guardian.
+In Kansas, marital dissolution or separation involving minors is usually subject to a child custody battle.
+After the case, one or neither of the parents may have custody of the child.
+The parent who is not in charge of the child will be ordered to pay child support.
+Under the Kansas Department for Children and Families, the Child Support Services ensures that the parent pays for child support, a periodic payment to balance the cost of raising the child.
+In some cases, the parents are required to pay child support to the legal guardian.

 - The name of the person involved in the record, unless said person is a juvenile